Skip to content

 Standard signals (1–31) use a single-bit pending mask per thread (pending in struct task_struct, type struct sigpending).
 The mask has one bit per signal number.
 If SIGCHLD is already pending when another child exits, the new delivery is silently discarded — the mask bit is already set.
 The signal handler sees only one delivery regardless of how many children exited.

-Real-time signals (SIGRTMIN through SIGRTMAX, kernel range 32–63, user-visible range 34–63) use a queue (struct sigqueue) and are not subject to this merging, but SIGCHLD is a standard signal.
+Real-time signals (SIGRTMIN through SIGRTMAX, kernel range 32–64, user-visible range 34–64 once glibc's two reserved signals are excluded) use a queue (struct sigqueue) and are not subject to this merging, but SIGCHLD is a standard signal.

 Fix